 Coastlines are extremely complex and dynamic environments.
 At present, FEMA coastal analysis and mapping is limited to risks and losses occurring as the direct result of erosion due to storm events and does not address long-term chronic erosion.
 During storm events, beach erosion and dune retreat or removal may occur.
 The type and magnitude of erosion are closely related to coastal exposure and beach setting.
-Modifications to the transect profile slore due to erosion can charge rulup behavior.
-Therefore, it is important to accord to rule incorporate the expected erosion when performing wave runup analysis.
-Charges in erodible shore barriers may also impact the inland extent of the coastal floodplain.
-Examples of coastal settings that can be impacted by erosion are presented in feet or (4).
-Several rule hots and models exist to calculate the expected shoreline erosion and additional details on incorporating erosion are included in FEMA's Coastal Erosion (FEMA, 2015b).
+Modifications to the transect profile slope due to erosion can change runup behavior.
+Therefore, it is important to account for and incorporate the expected erosion when performing wave runup analysis.
+Changes in erodible shore barriers may also impact the inland extent of the coastal floodplain.
+Examples of coastal settings that can be impacted by erosion are presented in Section 3.4.2.
+Several methods and models exist to calculate the expected shoreline erosion and additional details on incorporating erosion are included in Guidance for Flood Risk Analysis and Mapping: Coastal Erosion.